-Since many of DealSignal’s customers have already successfully made the transition to ABM, we sat down with the company’s Founder and CEO, Rob Weedn, and asked him about the top use cases he’s seen when working with DealSignal clients.
+Since many of DealSignal’s customers have already successfully made the transition to account-based marketing (ABM), we sat down with the company’s Founder and CEO, Rob Weedn, to discuss the top use cases he’s seen when working with DealSignal clients.

-Q1: Let’s jump right in: what is the #1 use case you see for companies adopting ABM?
+Q1: What is the #1 use case you see for companies adopting ABM?

-The demand gen teams we work with tend to be proactive; they’ve got high growth targets and need to meet a certain goal—it could be a lead quota, an opportunity quota, it could just be new business—but they need to scale quickly.
-And when we help them identify the rest of their total audience with precision, they’re typically ready to pull those accounts and contacts into their ABM marketing campaign engine and drive more high quality leads and fuel growth.
+The demand gen teams we work with tend to be proactive; they’ve got high growth targets and they need to meet a certain goal.
+It could be a lead quota, an opportunity quota, or it could just be new business, but they need to scale quickly.
+When we help them identify the rest of their total audience with precision, they’re typically ready to pull those accounts and contacts into their ABM marketing campaign engine and drive more high quality leads and fuel growth.

 And research shows that ABM does foster revenue growth: a study by Demandbase and Demand Metric found that 60% of companies doing ABM for a year reported at least a 10% revenue increase and nearly 20% reported a revenue increase of 30% or more.

 Q2: You mentioned that some companies turn to ABM seeking larger deals as a path to growth.
 How does that ABM help?